| Beth Gatlin, RN, MA-HSM|

 ASPR Project Director

-Over the past seven years, Beth Gatlin has fulfilled the role and responsibility of acting as the regional healthcare coordinator and ASPR grant administrator for 27 acute-care hospital facilities over a five-county region (Ashtabula, Cuyahoga, Geauga, Lake, and Lorain) by assisting them in their abilities to respond to manmade or natural disaster events.
+For more than a decade, Beth Gatlin, RN, MA-HSM, has fulfilled the role and responsibility of the The Center for Health Affairs' ASPR project director as well as the regional healthcare coordinator for 27 acute-care hospital facilities and federally qualified health centers over a five-county region (Ashtabula, Cuyahoga, Geauga, Lake and Lorain) by assisting them to increase their capacity and capability to respond to man-made or natural disasters.

 - individual hospital preparedness